-When should my camper arrive in Austin?
+When should I pick my camper up?

 May campers arrive at camp unaccompanied?

 Yes.
 Please select the mode of transportation they will be taking in the consent forms (See - Camp Documents)

 Campers checking themselves in and out of camp without specific transportation details must be at least 15 years of age.
 However, campers under 15 may bike/bus to camp alone as long as their details are given to the camp director previously.